raaidkabir/iris-application/README.md

 The Networking section features some options to create meetings with professionals.
 You can chat with a mentor based on major and interests, schedule a one-on-one appointment with a working professional, or even explore relevant professionals in your industry.

-The career planning section allows users to schedule a resume review with a professional that is willing to look through the candidate's CV and look for places ot improve.
+The career planning section allows users to schedule a resume review with a professional that is willing to look through the candidate's CV and look for places to improve.

 ### Chat